-The new device adds for the first time for a Garmin fitness tracker, an internal optical HR sensor, 24×7 heart rate recording (continual resting HR, and average resting HR based on a 7 day rolling average), barometer to count stairs and intensity minutes.
+For the first time for a Garmin fitness tracker, it also adds an internal optical HR sensor, 24×7 heart rate recording (continual resting HR, and average resting HR based on a 7 day rolling average), and barometer to count stairs and intensity minutes.

 Like the earlier version of the product, Vivosmart HR sports a rechargeable lithium battery.
 The 5 day battery life is fine compared to the direct competition, although it is slightly lower than the 7 days offered by the original Vivosmart tracker.

 The HR+ tracker released in 2016 adds a GPS sensor to Vivosmart HR, additional running data and Garmin Move IQ auto activity detection.
-Other features are pretty much the same and include 24/7 heart rate monitoring, tracking of steps, distance, calories, floors climbed and activity intensity.
 The addition of GPS allows users to track distance, time and pace more accurately, and now you can also view a map of your activity via Garmin Connect.